pairshaped/curlingio-scoring/README.md

 ## Features

 * Lists games in their draw schedule.
-Possibly use a list view instead of the table / grid for phone compatibility.
 * Games can be clicked / touched which will replace the view with the game to be updated.
 * First class support for phones and tablets so that curlers can enter their own scores provided they're logged in with an account that has permissions.
 * Performant, fast UI switching and only updates the game on save (nothing else).
 * Game names can be changed if the user has appropriate permissions (access to stages).
 * Validations.
-Make sure game names are unique across the entire event.
 Make sure scores aren't astronomical or negative.
+* End scores (line scores).
+* Setting first hammer (last shot first end).
+* Setting rock colors.
+* Ends are added automatically if tied after regulation (10 ends).
+Manually setting the result to tied will remove extra end(s).

 ## Roadmap

-* Mobile friendly draw schedule.
-Vertical instead of horizontal, changing based on screen width.
-* Line scores (enabled via settings)
-* Shot by shot (enabled via settings)
+* Shot by shot (enabled via league / competition settings)
-* Websockets for better refresh / multi-client performance.

 ## Installing Dependencies